KC007/book-recommendation-app/README.md

 ###### Challenges

-I took a bit of the time to debug due to some inconsistency with the styling & labelling of the elements in the source website (Goodreads) which could be due to different window size.
+I took a bit of the time to debug due to some inconsistency with the styling & labelling of the elements in the source website (Goodreads) which could be due to the responsiveness to window sizes.

-I was also trying to use certain buttons as shortcuts to get to the product page in Amazon.
-However, the problem of opening a new tab and continuing to operate on that new tab seems to take too long to debug.
-Therefore, I have picked another method to achieve the same goal although the code might seem less elegant.
+I also spent a bit more time to manipulate certain buttons as shortcuts to get to the product page in Amazon.
+However, when a button from Goodreads.com triggers a new tab, it is more problematic to continue to operate on that new tab.
+It seems to take too long to debug and time conscious wise, I have picked another method to achieve the same goal although the code might seem less elegant.